GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 But if the orders are written messily by hand (like **web scraping** messy websites), the machinist has to teach the robot to recognize patterns in all that chaos.

 And if someone changes how they write the orders?
 The robot breaks.
-That’s the downside of automation—your process is only as good as the data it depends on.
+That’s the downside of automation.
+Your process is only as good as the data it depends on.

 ---